 What is Siglio?

 Siglio was founded in 2008 in Los Angeles by Lisa Pearson.
-There’s more about Siglio in her essay “On the Small & Contrary,” (originally published in the American Book Review) and in interviews by Steve Heller on IMPRINT, by Thomas Evans (part one and part two) on Artbook.com, and on The Believer Logger.
+You can read the Siglio manifesto “On the Small & Contrary,” (originally published in the American Book Review) as well as interviews by Steve Heller on IMPRINT, by Thomas Evans (part one and part two) on Artbook.com, and more at The Believer Logger, Essay Daily, and VIDA: Women in the Literary Arts.

 What does “siglio” mean?